 ….The one picking up no medal.
 The one going through the motions with no hopes of ever collecting a medal.
 How must sports day feel for them?

 In the same way I knew my strengths and limitations these kids generally do too.
-Having to watch your classmates pick up their medals has now had the addition of seeing them have their winning social media snaps added to the mix and shared to all in sundry.
-In this social media world we live in its now just disappointment on a much larger scale.
+Having to watch your classmates pick up their medals have now had the addition of seeing them have their winning social media snaps added to the mix and shared to all in sundry.
+In this social media world, we live in its now just disappointment on a much larger scale.

 These are the kids we need be geeing up not setting up for a fall in a stacked competition.

 Pitting kids against each other like this at an early age can really demoralise those who can’t compete.

 My kids school sports is run (pun intended) at night.
 This year we didn’t bother going.
 My little man wasn’t too interested in it.
 It seemed to make him anxious (even if he’d managed to pick up a medal last year).

 I really think that the parading of medals and the ‘winners mentality’ harms everyone.
 I’m not saying people shouldn’t be goal oriented or that there won’t be competing in life but today’s winners won’t always win and today’s losers won’t always lose.
 Not all ‘races in life’ are straight with no obstacles.
 Why not let our kids just enjoy themselves?
 They’re kids after all.

 Now I understand the ‘survival of the fittest’ concept and ‘winners mentality’ that some of you may be thinking about reading this and yes I’ve also heard the liberal ‘give every kid a medal’ attitude and I’m not sure I feel comfortable sitting in either camp.
 Maybe if you really need your kid to be in a race with ‘winners and losers’ they should be in an athletics club were every child there is capable and able rather than forced to compete in a specific discipline based upon their class.